 Meter readings are collected by District personnel towards the end of each month.
-Typically bills are mailed out at end of the month with payments due upon receipt.
+Typically bills are mailed out on the last day of the month with payments due upon receipt.
 A 10% penalty is assessed on the 21st day of the month.

 How do I read my meter?